Christian mission: Sending and receiving nations

 Major nations not only send and fund missionaries abroad, but also receive them from other countries.
 In 2010, the United States sent out 127,000 missionaries, while 32,400 came to the United States.
 Brazil was second, sending out 34,000, and receiving 20,000.
 France sent out 21,000 and received 10,000.
 Britain sent out 15,000 and received 10,000.
 India sent out 10,000 and received 8000.
 Other major exporters included Spain at 21,000 sent out, Italy at 20,000, South Korea at 20,000, Germany at 14,000, and Canada at 8,500.
 Large recipient nations included Russia, receiving 20,000; Congo receiving 15,000; South Africa, 12,000; Argentina, 10,000; and Chile, 8,500.
 The largest sending agency in the United States is the Church of Jesus Christ of Latter-Day Saints who, at this date 2019, has 67,000 full time proselytizing young missionaries all over the world with many more elder missionaries serving in similar circumstances.
 The Southern Baptist Convention, has 4,800 missionaries, plus 450 support staff working inside the United States.
 The annual budget is about $50,000 per year per missionary.
 In recent years, however, the Southern Baptist foreign missionary operation (the International Mission Board) has operated at a deficit, and it is cutting operations by 15 percent.
 It is encouraging older missionaries to retire and return to the United States.

-Modern missionary methods and doctrines among conservative Protestants
+Modern missionary methods and conservative Protestant doctrines

 The Lausanne Congress of 1974 birthed a movement that supports evangelical mission among non-Christians and nominal Christians.
 It regards "mission" as that which is designed "to form a viable indigenous church-planting and world changing movement."
 This definition is motivated by a theologically imperative theme of the Bible to make God known, as outlined in the Great Commission.
 The definition is claimed to summarize the acts of Jesus' ministry, which is taken as a model motivation for all ministries.

 This Christian missionary movement seeks to implement churches after the pattern of the first century Apostles.
 The process of forming disciples is necessarily social.
 Church should be understood in the widest sense, as a body of believers of Christ rather than simply a building.
 In this view, even those who are already culturally Christian must be "evangelized".